make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Moss51](https://github.com/Moss51) for assisting with support for Bestherm Nessa Connect panel heater.
 - [Aaronhrndz](https://github.com/Aaronhrndz) for assisting with support for Haoyunma BD100 aroma diffuser.
 - [henrique-veiga](https://github.com/henrique-veiga) for assisting with support for Novadigital ceiling fan with light.
+- [andreufontb](https://github.com/andreufontb) for assisting with support for Beca BAC-2005ALW thermostat.